Kaligoz/UnicornV2/README.md

 pnpm install
 ```

-Rename the .env.example file to .env.
+Rename the .env.example file to .env

-Generate a custom JWTSECRET and enter it in the .env file.
+Generate a custom JWTSECRET and enter it in the .env file:

 ```bash
 JWTSECRET=your_jwtsecret_custom_key